Jeiwan/jeiwan.github.io/content/posts/til-convolution-filters-are-weights.md

 To demonstrate this, I took this [mnist_cnn.py](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py) example from [Keras](https://keras.io/) and visualized the filters of the first convolutional layer three times:

 1. After training the network for 1 iteration.
 2. After training the network for 7 iterations.
-3. And ffter training the network for 15 iterations.
+3. And after training the network for 15 iterations.

 Here're the visualisations:

 ![Convolution filters change](/images/convolution-filter-weights.png)

-These images make no sense for a human, but the filters after 15 epochs allow the whole network to correctly recognise handwritten digits.
+These images make no sense for a human, but it's these filters that allow the whole network to correctly recognize hand digits.